 Meet Our Team

-Since 1995, the Black Hawk County Solid Waste Management Commission and the Black Hawk County Conservation Board have partnered to provide free waste reduction outreach through the Waste Trac Education Team.
-This two-person team acts as the voice for the Commission through:
+Since 1995, the Black Hawk County Solid Waste Management Commission has provided free waste reduction outreach through the Waste Trac Education Program providing for :

 - Answering the telephone helpline (319-266-TRAC)